Veilkrand/gazebo_assets_drone_race/readme.md

 Gate are solid and you can't cross them, use a point in space 1 meter above the center of the marker with the same pose.

 ## Instalation
 Deploy in your Catkin workspace `/src` and build the packages `catkin build`.
 Source the workspace `$ . /devel/setup.bash`.
-Package name is `gazebo_assets_drone_race`
+Package name is `gazebo_assets_drone_race`.

-## Custom models
-Copy the models directly to `~/.gazebo/models/` or source the folder in order to Gazebo find the models and textures.

 ## Launch world
+Run `$ ./run_gazebo_world.sh` to launch Gazebo with `test_track.world` and the local models.

-Use the launch file to run Gazebo with the world model:
+You can use the launch file to run Gazebo with the world model as well if you have sourced the new models:
 `$ roslaunch gazebo_assets_drone_race test_track.world`

+## Custom models
+-- Aruco markers

-## Markers
+## Aruco MarkersMarkers
 Markers are made using Aruco markers with a 4x4 dictionary.
 Dimensions are 0.5mx0.5m

 ### Regular marker